stennety/mywebsite/_posts/2024-07-12-rust-address-sanitizer-with-c.md

 # Running the Executable With Address Sanitizer

-At the time of writing, we need the _nightly_ rust compiler to use Address Sanitizer in our programs.
+At the time of writing, we need the _nightly_ rust compiler to use Address Sanitizer in our programs[^stabilize].
 So we have to make sure that our project uses the nightly toolchain, if it's not already doing that:

 ```shell